 - Have earned at least Bachelor’s degree or equivalent;

-- Earn a minimum score of 500 on the paper based TOEFL or an equivalent English language examination (please note that you do not need to take the TOEFL test at the time of application – we will organize taking of the test for all semi-finalists);
+- Earn a minimum score of 500 on the paper based TOEFL or 61 on an internet based TOEFL; or an equivalent English language examination (please note that you do not need to take the TOEFL test at the time of application – we will organize taking of the test for all semi-finalists);

 - Have experience or demonstrated interest in the field of 21st century media literacy and critical thinking;